Robby Anderson Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Season Stats

-- Anderson has hauled in 204 yards (on 18 catches) with two touchdowns.
-He's been targeted 49 times, and is averaging 29.1 yards per game.

-- So far this season, 18.6% of the 263 passes thrown by his team have gone Anderson's way.
+- Anderson has been the target of 49 of his team's 263 passing attempts this season, or 18.6% of the target share.

-- Anderson (three red zone targets) has been the recipient of 12.5% of his team's 24 red zone pass attempts.
+- Anderson has seen the ball thrown his way three times in the red zone this season, 12.5% of his team's 24 red zone pass attempts.

-- The Panthers, who rank 19th in the NFL in points scored, have attempted a pass 58.4% of the time while running the ball 41.6% of the time.
+- The Panthers, who rank 19th in the NFL in points scored, have attempted a pass 58.4% of the time while opting for the ground attack 41.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Anderson's matchup with the Falcons.